EmanuelIM/APProject/README.md

 * Iacob Marcel-Emanuel (2B4) - responsible for elaborating the algorithm for solving the VRP
 * Logofatu Ionut-Nicusor (2B4) - responsible for developing the desktop interface

-Project for Advanced Programming Laboratory (2020 - 2021).
+Project for Advanced Programming Laboratory (2020 - 2021), Faculty of Computer Science Iasi
 Lab coordinator: Irimia Cosmin.

 ## Introduction: